 Decorating is fun and easy with these orange slice Christmas ornaments.
 This easy craft will get you into the Christmas spirit and your home will smell delicious!
 These ornaments look great on a Christmas tree or strung together to create a homemade garland.

 This article may include affiliate links.
 “As an Amazon Associate, I earn from qualifying purchases.”
 You can find my full disclosure at the bottom of this page.

-Orange Slice Christmas Ornament Supplies:
+Orange Slice Christmas Ornament and Garland Supplies:

 Cinnamon Sticks (optional)

-Orange Slice Ornament Steps:
+Dried Orange Slice Recipe Steps:

 Slice the orange into thin slices and take out all of the seeds.
 Try to use bright orange-colored oranges because they will look better and stand out against your tree.

 I did not use the very end of the oranges.

 Pat the orange slices with a towel or rag to remove as much moisture as possible.
 This way your oven doesn’t have to do as much work and it won’t take as long.

 Place the oranges on a baking sheet with parchment paper.
 If you have a cooling rack use that on top of the baking sheet so the heat can get under the orange slices.
 The parchment paper will do the trick if you don’t have the rack.